What are product warranties?

 So yes, retailers can offer warranties too.
 In order to remove some confusion, this article will refer to retailer-offered warranties as product protection.

-Product protection has been around for years [link to history of product protection blog post].
+Product protection has been around for years.
 However, access has traditionally been limited to all but the largest of retailers because of the investment it takes to get started and the potential insurance risk created by smaller product pools.

 The beginnings of InsurTech has been a catalyst to the insurance industry.
 Digital solutions have allowed insurance companies to become more progressive in how they do business and who they do business with.
 In turn, product protection plans have become a reliable advantage for all retailers - startup and enterprise alike.

 The first step to understanding warranties is to move past the jargon.
 Product Insurance, Warranty, Guarantee, Extended Warranty, Product Protection and Service Contract all refer to similar, if not identical opportunities.
 When down to it, there are just two basic categories of warranty; a manufacturer’s warranty and product protection.

 A manufacturer’s warranty is a legal contract that binds the manufacturer to providing repair or replace services.
 (We’ll get to repair versus replace in the next section.)
 Manufacturers typically have two great reasons to offer warranties:

 Instill product confidence